shanenemeth/Autoregression/README.md

-# Portfolio-
+# Autoregression-
-Compilation of R programming code
+Compilation of R programming code for time series analysis using an autoregression model